tgb20/tgb20.github.io/index.md

 # Welcome to Orange Haus
-This site serves to document and show my various projects I have built over my time as a developer.
-It is important to note that some projects are "lost" and only remnants remain.
-I have tried to document everything I remember, but often things are lost over time.
-Projects are sorted by year, and if complete/dead then date in which I stopped working on them.
+This site serves to document and show various projects I have built over my time as a developer.

+A project with an * means that specifics about the project have been lost to time, and only video or photographs exist.
+I have done my best to describe these projects.

 ## 2019